FrancescoMonaco/PhDPresentation/slides.md

 - We want to integrate hash structures in the algorithms with predictions framework.

     - We obtain robust predictors that are easy to initialize and deploy.
-    - We address the challenges by high-dimensional data in ANNS.
+    - We address the challenges posed by high-dimensional data in ANNS.
 <br>
 ---
 transition: fade